-Lynchburg College has received a $34,714 grant from the U.S. Department of Education to help low-income children throughout Lynchburg improve their reading skills.
+University of Lynchburg has received a $34,714 grant from the U.S. Department of Education to help low-income children throughout Lynchburg improve their reading skills.
 LC is one of only 11 colleges and universities nationwide to receive this federal work study grant.

-The Learning through Literacy Early Childhood Education Community Service Program will create a collaborative effort between Lynchburg College and six community early education centers.
+The Learning through Literacy Early Childhood Education Community Service Program will create a collaborative effort between University of Lynchburg and six community early education centers.

 Beginning in January, nine work-study students started providing developmental tutoring with a focus on literacy to children ages two through five at: Lynchburg City Schools Pre-K Program at R.S.
 Payne Elementary, White Rock Head Start, Mary Bethune Academy, Elizabeth’s Early Learning Center, Rivermont Early Learning Center, and Old Forest Road Head Start.